Alice and Greta

 Alice and Greta attended the same school of magic, but they each have their own ideas on how to put their skills to use.
 Alice spends her days waving her wand to cast splendid spells.
 Greta only uses hers to stir up trouble.
 Readers will be enchanted and delighted by this bewitching tale while also learning the timeless message that a good deed always triumphs over a bad one—a less that isn't taught only at Miss Mildew's School of Magic!

 Steve Simmons has created an inspiring story that is only enhanced by Cyd Moore's playful illustrations.
-Children and parents alike will want to read Alice and Greta again and again.
+Reissued for a new generation of delight and enchantment.

 Praise for Alice and Greta: A Tale of Two Witches:

 "The clever story and whimsical illustrations in Alice and Greta will delight children, with a good lesson about getting along with others."

 "...a magical story that had my children rooting for Alice and doing what's right....
 The illustrations are enchanting.
 May Alice live in all of us!
 I strongly recommend this wonderfully written and beautifully illustrated book to every parent and young child."

 —Paula Zahn, journalist

 "The good witch and the mean witch are contrasted with a great deal of good humor and fun; it's easy to root for Alice since her solutions are always ingenious and exciting.
 And she definitely demonstrates the many merits of kindness—combined with her considerable wit and quick thinking!"